-Martinsen’s publicly available FINRA BrokerCheck report lists 10 disclosures, which includes 8 customer disputes, 1 judgement/lien, and 1 employment separation after allegations:
+Martinsen’s publicly available FINRA BrokerCheck report lists 14 disclosures, which also includes 11 customer disputes, 1 judgement/lien, and 1 employment separation after allegations:

 February, 2019: A customer alleged that Martinsen recommended unsuitable investments and other allegations from 2009 through 2015. $127,000 in damages were requested, and the case settled for $25,000.

 June, 2018: A customer alleged “unsuitable investments, misrepresentations, and omission of material risks, in connection with the sale of various investments.” $231,244 in damages were requested, and the case settled for $10,000.

 July, 2016: A customer alleged that the “firm allowed products to be sold that were both unsuitable and not fully reviewed during the due diligence process.” $1,787,000 in damages were requested, but the claim was withdrawn.

 September, 2014: A customer’s allegations included “breach of fiduciary duty, breach of contract, misrepresentation, omissions of material information, self-dealing and selling away pertaining to the investments purchased from 2005 to 2007.” $10,000 in damages were requested, and the claim was closed with no action.